dotnet/docs/docs/core/additional-tools/index.md

 [dotnet-trace](../diagnostics/dotnet-trace.md) collects profiling data from your app that can help in scenarios where you need to find out what causes an app to run slow.

-## .NET Install Tool for Extension Authors
+## .NET Install tool for extension authors

-The [.NET Install Tool for Extension Authors](https://github.com/dotnet/vscode-dotnet-runtime) is a Visual Studio Code extension that allows acquisition of the .NET Core runtime specifically for VS Code extension authors.
+The [.NET Install tool for extension authors](https://github.com/dotnet/vscode-dotnet-runtime) is a Visual Studio Code extension that allows acquisition of the .NET Core runtime specifically for VS Code extension authors.
 This tool is intended to be leveraged in extensions that are written in .NET and require .NET to boot pieces of the extension (for example, a language server).
 The extension is not intended to be used directly by users to install .NET for development.

 ## WCF Web Service Reference tool